SPCXR: Self-supervised Pretraining using Chest X-rays Towards a Domain Specific Foundation Model: Experimental Results

 Further, to evaluate the robustness of the representation learning, we curated a dataset for pediatric CXR in-house to test our proposed paradigm.
 After approval from the Internal Review Board (IRB), 189 posterior-anterior CXRs were acquired from our medical center's Picture Archiving and Communication System (PACS).
 The data comprised x-rays from 90 healthy subjects and 99 patients diagnosed with covid-19.
 The age range of the healthy subjects is 0 to 21 years, where most patients were between 0-1 year old.
-For covid-19 patients, age varies between 0 to 23 years, where most patients were 0-2 years old.
+For covid-19 patients, age varies between 0 to 23 years, where most patients were 0-2 years old (more details in supplementary Section \ref{section:cnhdataset}).

 For lung segmentation task in chest x-rays, we used the Shenzhen dataset \cite{jaeger2013automatic}, Montgomery County dataset \cite{candemir2013lung} and Belarus Tuberculosis Portal \footnote{\url{http://tuberculosis.by}}.
 Hence, we had a total of 801 CXRs, out of which we used 138 CXRs from the Montogomery site for testing.
+The numbers and splits used for the pre-training, fine-tuning, and testing stages of the experiments are presented in supplementary Section \ref{section:dataset-seg}.